Mark Hughes: Queens Park Rangers

-On 10 January 2012, Hughes agreed terms with Queens Park Rangers and signed a two-and-a-half-year contract as their new manager, replacing the recently sacked Neil Warnock.
+On 10 January 2012, Hughes agreed terms with Queens Park Rangers and signed a two-and-a-half-year contract as their new manager, replacing the recently dismissed Neil Warnock.
 Hughes's first match in charge of QPR came on 15 January 2012, a 1–0 defeat away to Newcastle.
 Hughes's first win as QPR manager came on 17 January 2012, a 1–0 victory over Milton Keynes Dons in a FA Cup third round replay at Loftus Road.
 His first Premier League victory was on 21 January 2012, QPR beating Wigan Athletic 3–1 at home.

 In January 2012, Hughes brought in two defenders in Nedum Onuoha and Taye Taiwo and two strikers in Djibril Cissé and Bobby Zamora.
 Cissé made an immediate impact scoring on his debut against Aston Villa.
 Defeats against Wolves, Blackburn and Fulham, however, prevented QPR from pulling themselves away from relegation trouble.
 Victories over Liverpool, Arsenal, Stoke City, Swansea City and Tottenham meant that they went into the final match of the season two points ahead of Bolton.
 They faced Hughes's former club Manchester City at the City of Manchester Stadium, who needed a win to secure the Premier League title.
 Despite scoring twice through Cissé and Jamie Mackie, two added time goals from Edin Džeko and Sergio Agüero earned City a dramatic victory and championship title.
 Bolton's failure to beat Stoke, however, meant that QPR avoided relegation to the Championship.

 In the summer of 2012, QPR brought in a large number of high-profile signings with the intent of establishing themselves as a Premier League club.
 In came Ryan Nelsen, Andrew Johnson, Robert Green, Samba Diakité, Fabio, Park Ji-sung and Junior Hoilett all before the start of the season.
 Rangers' new-look squad, however, got off to an awful start as they crashed to a 5–0 home defeat against Swansea on the opening day of the 2012–13 Premier League season.
 Hughes branded his players performance as "embarrassing".
 Hughes then signed José Bosingwa, Júlio César and Esteban Granero but saw no improvement in results, going 12 matches without victory.
-He was sacked as manager on 23 November 2012 after the team suffered a 3–1 home defeat to Southampton six days earlier and replaced by Harry Redknapp.
+He was dismissed as manager on 23 November 2012 after the team suffered a 3–1 home defeat to Southampton six days earlier and replaced by Harry Redknapp.